isLinXu/PyCppProject/README.md

 # PyCppProject
-use Pybind11 and Cpp for Python
+Mixed programming using Python and Cpp
 ---

-- build Cpp for Python
+- build Cpp as Modules for Python

   ```shell
   cd Python